Dallinger/Dallinger/docs/source/web_api.rst

 Web API
 =======

-The Wallace API allows the experiment frontend to communicate with the backend.
-Many of these routes correspond to specific functions of Wallace's :doc:`classes <classes>`__, particularly :class:`wallace.models.Node`.
+The Dallinger API allows the experiment frontend to communicate with the backend.
+Many of these routes correspond to specific functions of Dallinger's :doc:`classes <classes>`__, particularly :class:`dallinger.models.Node`.
 For example, nodes have a ``connect`` method that creates new vectors between nodes and there is a corresponding ``connect/`` route that allows the frontend to call this method.